ecSpl01t/high-select/readme.md

 # high-select

-`high-select` is a custom element looks like classic `select` html element but with more capabilities like putting html tags in its options, customizing search records for any options and customizing its styles.
+`high-select` is a custom element looks like classic `select` HTML element but with more capabilities like putting HTML tags in its options, customizing search records for any options and customizing its styles.

 [Live Demo](https://dictiwa.com/high-select/)

 ## Installation

-You can use `high-select` via script tag or npm.
+You can use `high-select` via script tag or NPM.

 ### Script Tag